To configure transaction log handling settings, do the following on the Guest Processing step of the backup job wizard.

 - SQL Server instance-level roles: dbcreator and public

-- Database-level roles: db_backupoperator, db_denydatareader, public; for system databases (master, model, msdb) - db_backupoperator, db_datareader, public
+- Database-level roles: db_backupoperator, db_denydatareader, db_datawriter, public; for system databases (master, model, msdb) - db_backupoperator, db_datareader, db_datawriter, public

 - Securables: view any definition, view server state

-For truncation of SQL Server 2012 or SQL Server 2014 database transaction logs, this account should have the db_backupoperator database role (minimal required) or the sysadmin server role.
+For truncation of SQL Server 2012, SQL Server 2014 and SQL Server 2016 database transaction logs, this account should have the db_backupoperator database role (minimal required) or the sysadmin server role.

-As for SQL Server 2005, 2008 and 2008 R2 database transaction logs truncation, the local SYSTEM account will be used by default – in these versions, default settings allow for log truncation by local SYSTEM account; however, if they were modified, make sure this account is permittied to truncate logs.
-See also this Veeam Knowledge Base article.
+As for SQL Server 2008 and 2008 R2, default settings in these versions allow for database log truncation by local SYSTEM account (however, if they were modified, make sure this account is permitted to truncate logs).

 - Then click the Application button, select the SQL Server VM in the list of processed machines, and click Edit to open its processing settings.